vtreat: a data.frame Processor for Predictive Modeling

 Instead of the \code{designTreatmentsN}/\code{prepare} sequence we produce our treatments and prepared \code{data.frame} in one step as shown below.

 \begin{Schunk} \begin{Sinput} R> cfe <- mkCrossFrameNExperiment(d, c('x', 'z'), 'yN') R> treatments <- cfe$treatments R> dTreated <- cfe$crossFrame \end{Sinput} \end{Schunk}

 At this point we have a \code{treatments} object (with a \code{scoreFrame} value inside it) and a prepared or treated copy of our original data frame \code{d}.
 We can use the prepared data, \code{dTreated}, to fit a model to predict the outcome \code{yN}.
 We can use the treatment plan \code{treatments} to prepare future application data as before.
 The merit of using \code{mkCrossFrameNExperiment} is that each row of the treated training data frame is produced by cross-validation: the treatment plan that produces each row was designed \textit{excluding} that row.
 See Section~\ref{sec:nestedmodeling} for a discussion.
 This simulates what will be true for future application data (which is also not involved in the formation of the treatment plan) and decreases the issue of nested modeling bias.
-We include a worked example of this technique in Section~\ref{sec:workedexample}.

 By default \code{mkCrossFrameNExperiment} uses 3-fold cross-validation; this is controlled by the parameter \code{ncross}.

 A few things to note:

 \begin{itemize} \item The \code{cfe$treatments} treatment plan is estimated using all of the data \code{d}. \item \code{cfe$crossFame} doesn't necessarily equal \code{prepare(cfe$treatments, d, ...)}. \item Due to the possibility of re-sampling \code{dTreated} may not be a deterministic function of \code{d}.
 The re-sampling method used is given as the string \code{cfe$method} and the exact re-sampling plan is returned as \code{cfe$evalSets}. \end{itemize}